chenlwilson/hr-mvp/README.md

  -->

 ### An app that tells if you just doodled a panda or not a panda ###
-  > You have 10 seconds to draw something!
+  > You have 10 seconds to draw it!

 ## Problem ##
   > What makes a panda panda?
-I wish there's an app on the market that helps me with the problem!
+I wish there's an app on the market that helps me with that!

 ## Solution ##
   > Build something to demystify panda